neeldjoshi97/Soft_Wheel_Differential_Drive_Robot/README.md

     </figcaption>
 </figure>

+We took a step by further by reducing rigit structures exposed to the terrain as described in following sections.

 ## Making

 For building components for the soft wheel, we utilised the CMU makerspace called [TechSpark](https://engineering.cmu.edu/techspark/) in the College of Engineering.
+For details on assembly and individual components, refer [publication](#publication).

 <figure style="text-align: center;">
     <img src="images\deflated_inflated.png">